The Fogg Behaviour Model addresses the most significant question in L&D – how can you change human behaviour?

 If a learner is raring to do something, and they’re fully able to do it, what happens next?
 Well… unless you’re very lucky, nothing at all.
 A learner needs a prompt to spring into action!
 The final piece of the behavioural puzzle is the trigger.

-There are three types of trigger, each aimed at a slightly different audience.
+There are three types of a trigger, each aimed at a slightly different audience.
 They are:

 The spark is a trigger that comes with added motivation.
 It’s perfect for those who have the ability but lack the motivation.
 When it comes to training, a spark should help a learner see the Epic Meaning in the behaviour you’re asking of them.
-They want to know why it’s important, and it’s up to you make them care.
+They want to know why it’s important, and it’s up to you to make them care.

 Some learners are bouncing with motivation, but can’t achieve what’s expected of them.
 To combat this, go micro and send them snippets of training each day.
 These snippets act as a reminder whilst giving further instruction to help the learner reach the level of ability needed to change their behaviour.

 Some learners are ready to change.
 They have the motivation, they have the ability, all they need is the starting gun to fire and they’ll get going.
 Make sure that your training ends with a clear call to action explaining exactly what the learner needs to do.

 Behaviour change isn’t out of reach.
 It’s entirely within your grasp.
-With BJ Fogg’s Behaviour Model as a trusty sidekick, you can build tiny habits that ensure long-lasting behaviour change that transforms your organisation.
+With the Fogg Behaviour Model as a trusty sidekick, you can build tiny habits that ensure long-lasting behaviour change that transforms your organisation.